easypanel-io/website/docs/05-templates/servas/index.md

 ## Description

-Servas is a self-hosted bookmark management tool that allows you to organize your bookmarks with tags and groups.
-It also has a &#39;later list&#39; feature to save bookmarks for later access.
-Servas supports multiple user accounts and has a responsive design that looks good on all devices.
-It also provides a Chrome browser extension for easy bookmarking.
-Two Factor Authentication is available for added security.
+Servas is a self-hosted bookmark management tool that allows you to organize and access your bookmarks in a more efficient and streamlined manner.
+With Servas, you can categorize your bookmarks using tags and groups, which can also be nested for better organization.
+The app also features a &#39;Later List&#39; where you can add bookmarks that you wish to access at a later time.
+Servas also comes with a Chrome browser extension, allowing you to add sites to your bookmark list directly from your browser.
+The app supports multiple user accounts and boasts a responsive design that ensures it looks good on all your devices.
+For added security, Servas also offers Two Factor Authentication.

 ## Instructions